DB Regio: Bus division (DB Regio Bus)

-UK

-Since Deutsche Bahn's purchase of Arriva in January 2010, DB Regio's operations in the United Kingdom are now known as Arriva UK Trains.

 Ticket offers

-In addition to the standardized local transport tariffs of the respective transport authorities, who are responsible for ordering the individual transports, DB Regio also offers comprehensive flat-rate tickets.
+In addition to the standardised local transport tariffs of the respective transport authorities, who are responsible for ordering the individual transports, DB Regio also offers comprehensive flat-rate tickets.
 In 1995 such a flat-rate ticket was introduced for the first time with the Schöne-Wochenende-Ticket.
 This is a permanent special offer and entitles up to five people to travel on all DB Regio local trains throughout Germany on Saturdays or Sundays.
 Travel in local public transport in almost all transport associations is also included.

 Package offers in the individual regions are referred to as country tickets.
 The country tickets allow journeys throughout the region at a flat rate.
 These tickets are available in single and multi-person versions.
 The first national ticket was introduced in Bavaria in 1997.
 Over ten million country tickets are sold every year.

 In 2009 the Quer-durchs-Land-Ticket was introduced.
 It closes the gap between the beautiful weekend ticket, valid nationwide, but only on weekends, and the country tickets, which are also valid during the week, but are regionally limited.